Article Updated 29th September 2022

-As you can see from the below table (courtesy of CPUBenchmark.net), the Core i7-11800H sits nicely between the Ryzen 7 and Apple M1 Max processors.
+As you can see from the below table (courtesy of CPUBenchmark.net), the Core i7 12700H sits nicely between the Ryzen 7 5800H and Apple M1 processors.

-When paired with an RTX 3050 Ti and 16GB DDR4 RAM, you can expect to see these kinds of benchmarks in 1080p gaming: -
+When paired with an RTX 3050 and 8GB DDR4 RAM, you can expect to see high framerates and smooth visuals in 1080p gaming.

-Not to be sniffed at, the combination of an octa-core processor, single core Boost as high as 4.6 GHz, and the rock-steady performance of the RTX 3050 Ti provides gamers with an incredibly good entry point for under £1000.
+Not to be sniffed at, the combination of hybrid 14 Core processor, single core Boost as high as 4.7 GHz, and the rock-steady performance of the RTX 3050 provides gamers with an incredibly good entry point for under £1000.

-There are a couple of laptops available with the above specifications, and they are all (as of right now) sitting pretty under £1000.
-The best recommendation at this spec would be the Gigabyte G7:
+There are a couple of laptops available with similar specifications, and they are all (as of right now) sitting pretty under £1000.

-If you're in the market for a laptop under £1000, the above laptops represent excellent value, having 10th and 11th-Gen Intel chips, and a good amount of memory (16 GB DDR4).
+If you're in the market for a laptop under £1000, the above laptops represent excellent value, with next-gen chips, and a good amount of memory for gaming and productivity.
 This means you can expect excellent framerates in demanding AAA titles, and superior E-Sports performance.
-Increase your budget slightly, and you can take home a shiny new 12th-Gen laptop, though.
+Increase your budget slightly, and you can take home a shiny new 12th-Gen laptop, with a little more power and punch, though.